Welcome to The Wellbridge Practice Page for young people.

 How to get an appointment

 Either telephone the Surgery or call in for routine appointments.
-If you have something which you feel needs dealing with urgently come to open surgery every morning Monday to Friday between 8.30 and 10.30.
+If you have something which you feel needs dealing with urgently please phone the Monday to Friday between 8.30 and 10.30.
 You will need to speak to reception to book yourself in.
 They will ask you what the problem is but this is only to find out if your problem needs to be seen before everyone else.
 Remember everything is kept strictly confidential, and you can always ask to speak to a receptionist in private if you prefer.
 If you really do not want to say then just tell them it’s personal-they will understand.

-If you need emergency contraception then please don’t be embarrassed –again try to attend Open Surgery in the mornings as a prescription can be arranged for you very easily.
+If you need emergency contraception then please don’t be embarrassed –again phone the surgery in the mornings as a prescription can be arranged for you very easily.

 If you prefer to see a particular doctor or nurse that can certainly be arranged, although sometimes there can be a bit of a wait for a routine appointment.